 A holder who sells or exchanges common units, senior units, or deferred participation units is required to notify us in writing of that sale or exchange within 30 days after the sale or exchange and in any event by no later than January 15 of the year following the calendar year in which the sale or exchange occurred.
 We are required to notify the IRS of that transaction and to furnish specific information to the transferor and transferee.
 However, these reporting requirements do not apply with respect to a sale by an individual who is a citizen of the United States and who causes the sale or exchange through a broker.
-Additionally, a transferor and a transferee of common units, senior units, or deferred participation units will be required to furnish statements to the IRS, filed with their income tax returns for the taxable year in which the sale or exchange occurred, that sets forth the amount of the consideration paid for the common units, senior units, or deferred participation units.
-A holder who fails to inform us of a transfer of the holder's common units, senior units or deferred participation units in accordance with the rules described above is liable for a penalty of \$50 per unreported transfer with an annual maximum penalty of \$100,000.
+Additionally, a transferor and a transferee of common units, senior units, or deferred participation units will be required to furnish statements to the IRS, filed with their income tax returns for the taxable year in which the sale or exchange occurred, that sets forth the amount of the consideration paid for the common units, senior units, or deferred participation units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, senior units, or deferred participation units, senior units, senior units, or deferred participation units, senior units, or deferred participation units, senior units, or deferred participation units.
+A holder who fails to inform us of a transfer of the holder's common units, senior units in accordance with the rules described above is liable for a penalty of \$50 per unreported transfer with an annual maximum penalty of \$100,000.
 Each such statement must contain the following: (i) the names, addresses and taxpayer identification numbers of the transferee and transferor involved in the exchange and (ii) the date of the sale or exchange.